Having found a school you like, the question is, will your child get in?

-Using data from the National School Census, we have shaded two circles around each school.
-The inner circle shows the average distance that the last intake of pupils live from the school, the outer circle shows where 95% of the last intake of pupils live.
-In both cases, we have uniquely excluded siblings, children with Special Educational Needs (SEN) and those in or previously in local authority care; as these groups typically get priority over distance.
-This leaves a small number of children living outside the shaded area; as these are often special cases that cannot be identified in the data, we have decided to remove these outliers to provide more meaningful information.
+Using data from the National School Census 2017, we have shaded around each school.
+The inner green area shows the average distance that the last intake of pupils live from the school, the middle yellow area shows where 95% of these pupils live and the outer orange area shows where all of these pupils live.
+We have uniquely excluded siblings, children with Special Educational Needs (SEN) and those in or previously in local authority care; as these groups typically get priority over distance.

 State school admissions are about so much more than simply where you live.
 There just isn’t a magic catchment area and any catchment indicator or heat map must not be relied upon too heavily.
 If you are seriously considering a school, you really need to visit it and speak to the person responsible for admissions.
 Following are some important points regarding school admissions and the plotting of catchment areas: